Company InformationCorporate Governance

 - Matters related to employees appointed to assist auditors at the request of auditors

-- At the request of auditors, the Company shall assign temporary assistant employees to assist auditors in their duties.
+- At the request of auditors, the Company shall assign employees on a dedicated or concurrent basis to assist auditors in their duties.
+The agreement of the auditors is required for the appointment or dismissal of these employees.

-- When assigning dedicated or temporary assistant employees, the Company shall ensure that they are independent from officials who execute operations related to the services of the assistant employees.
+- When assigning assistant employees on a dedicated or concurrent basis, the Company shall ensure their independence from those employees charged with executing operations related to the audit work.
 Furthermore, to ensure the effectiveness of instructions from auditors, the aforementioned assistant employees shall not receive directions or orders from the Company.

 - Systems for reporting to auditors and other systems to ensure that persons who have made reports are not treated unfavorably due to the aforementioned reports